Cbazil/Practising-Grids/README.md

 -Added 2 divs with Lorem text (Lorem80 & Lorem30) in a wrapper class(Grid)
 -Styles the Wrapper div Backgrounds [Added a property to div - "div:nth-child(odd)"  Every odd item will have that a styling, in this case every odd grid column]
+-Changed the CSS file into index2.html (New Doc)

 ---